imnotBugs/imnotBugs/README.md

 I’m a frontend-focused developer with strong expertise in React.js, dedicated to building dynamic, high-performance user interfaces.
 While I specialize in crafting pixel-perfect UIs with modern frameworks like Next.js, I also have hands-on experience integrating RESTful/GraphQL APIs into frontend applications for seamless data flow.

 What I Bring:
-  Frontend Mastery: Clean, responsive UIs with React, Redux, and Tailwind CSS.
+  Frontend Mastery: Clean, responsive UIs with React, Redux, and CSS.
-  API Integration: Proficient at connecting frontends with backend services (fetch, Axios, Apollo Client).
+  API Integration: Proficient at connecting frontends with backend services (fetch, Axios).
   UX-Centric Approach: Passion for intuitive designs, performance optimization, and accessibility.

 Though my primary strength lies in frontend development, I understand full-stack workflows enough to collaborate effectively with backend teams.
 Let’s build something user-friendly and visually stunning!